smri29/smri29/README.md

 - 👋 Hi, I’m Shah Mohammad Rizvi.
+You can call me Riz 😃.
+- 📊 I'm a Researcher.
-- 👀 I’m interested in Machine Learning, AI, Robotics Engineering.
+- 👀 Interested in Machine Learning, Data Analysis, Ai, Robotics.
 - 🌱 Android App Developer (Flutter).
-- 🌟 Mostly use Python, Dart, Java, C++.
+- 🌟 Mostly use Python, Dart, Java, C++, JavaScript.
 - 📫 Reach me 22203174@iubat.edu or smrizvi.i29@gmail.com
-- ⚡ Fun fact: I love traveling and coffee.
+- ⚡ Fun fact: I love watching movies and coffee.
+- 🎯 Target: To travel each country of the world.

 ## Interested in: